-It is possible to back up all the memories to the hard disk by selecting "Backup Memories".
+It is possible to back up all memories to the hard disk by selecting "Backup Memories".
 Previously backed up memories can be restored from the hard disk or other media into Flash ROM by selecting "Restore Memories".
-The user can choose the location number to which a memory is restored.

 Memories can be re-named by selecting "Re-Label Memories".

-Selecting "Clear All Memories" will remove all memories from the Flash ROM.
-Please note that "Clear All Memories" is only available in Technician Mode.
+Selecting "Clear All Memories" will remove

+all memories from the Flash ROM.
+This option is only available in Technician Mode.